 Seeking House District Leader Volunteers to Make a Better Tomorrow

-Washington County had great success in activating over 500 Neighborhood Leaders in 2018.
-However, a lot goes into voter mobilization, and we’re in need of more leadership to reach more voters.
+Washington County has consistently had great success in activating Neighborhood Leaders.
+However, a lot goes into voter mobilization, and we’re always in need of more leadership to reach more voters.
 Behind every batch of Neighborhood Leaders, there must be a support structure to get them materials, training, and assistance to do that most vital organizing work–the work of talking to voters.

 House District Leaders provide an indispensable organizing backbone for the Washington County Democratic Central Committee (WCDCC).
 The Leaders help bring the party directly into communities at the house district level.
 The House District Leaders facilitate recruitment of PCPs, Neighborhood Leaders, and coordinate local events with candidates, such as house parties.

-One key aspect of this job is to be an organizer of organizers, and that takes time to be ready.
+One key aspect of this job is to be an organizer of organizers, and that skill takes time to develop.
 The Campaign Committee (a collection of all House District Leaders) is seeking new people to join us to do organizational work.
-There is a lot of safety in numbers, as we can then divide up responsibilities and that makes it less work for everyone.
+There is a lot of safety in numbers, as we can then divide up responsibilities, and that makes it less work for everyone.
 In particular, during the last 60 days before an election, the pace gets pretty furious–you’re having those vital conversations with voters, distributing slate cards and so much more.

 There is plenty of time to join up and become a pro!